 Ayurvedic Skin Care Tips

-Michelle Ray of SmartBeautyRitutals.com interviews Ayurvedic Educator and Practitioner, Susan Bass, to find out about Ayurvedic Wisdom for Optimal Health, Radiance & Vitality
+Michelle Ray of SmartBeautyRitutals.com interviews Ayurvedic Educator, Susan Bass, to find out about Ayurvedic Wisdom for Optimal Health, Radiance & Vitality

 In today’s stressful and fast-paced world, it’s more important than ever to pay attention to the basic fundamentals of health.
 Enter Ayurveda, the oldest continuously practiced health care system in the world.
 Originally from India, Ayurvedic medicine offers a profound but grounded, common sense approach to maintaining health, vitality, and a deeper wisdom for the process of healthy aging.